1nir1/DLD/README.md

 # DLD
 Dewetting Line Detector.

-This project was created for identifying and analyzing line-patterns in a CSV file format input.
+This project was created for identifying and analyzing line-patterns of polymer droplets by using a CSV file format input.

 ## Input
 Each line in the CSV **input** describes a dot in 2D-space, those dots have a Feret diameter, X-center and Y-center.
 Input must be added to **Source** directory (if no such directory exist on you local computer, please create it).